-The Gary A. Carskaddan Prize winner for Spring 2013 is Karryne MacLean.
-Karryne is a Baccalaureate Honors Program scholar double majoring in History and Secondary Education with a minor in Business.
+The Gary A. Carskaddan Prize winner for Spring 2014 is Eric Faeder.
+Eric is a Baccalaureate Honors Program scholar double majoring in History and Political Science.
 The Carskaddan Prize is awarded to the History or Education/History major who, with 12-21 credits in history courses at the end of the previous semester, had the highest cumulative grade point average in history courses.
 Winners receive a Rider Bookstore gift certificate or equivalent cash award.